firesidefiction/firesidefiction.github.io/_posts/2016-08-04-In-Memoriam-Lady-Fantastic.md

 date:   2016-08-02 12:01:00 -0500
 category: short story
 permalink: /issue35/chapter/27/
 teaser: "Lady Fantastic died yesterday.
-She was one of the classics, one of the first to don her cape and soar over the skyline, one of that golden generation who inspired every hero who came after.
+She was one of the classics, one of the first to don her cape and soar over the skyline, one of that golden generation who inspired every hero who came after."
 published: true
 ---